 In gambling arcades, no other games or business activity other than gambling machines may occur.
-It is only permitted to sell candy, snacks and drinks on a limited scale, and it is prohibited to sell hard liquor (liquor with alcohol of 2.8% volume or more).
-Please note that certain specific requirements apply on gambling arcades.
+It is only permitted to sell sweets, snacks and drinks on a limited scale, and it is prohibited to sell hard liquor (liquor with alcohol of 2.8% volume or more).
+Please note that certain requirements apply to gambling arcades.

-Online gambling operators contracting with players directly, either through their own website or through a white label site, must hold an online gambling licence to provide gambling in Denmark.
-In general, a "white label" site is defined as a site that markets games that is provided under a different party's licence to provide gambling, making it appear as if the white label site operates the game.
+Online gambling operators contracting with players directly, either through their own website or through a white-label site, must hold an online gambling licence to provide gambling in Denmark.
+In general, a white-label site is defined as a site that markets games that are provided under a different party’s licence to provide gambling, making it appear as if the white-label site operates the game.
 This will allow the producer/product owner to sell its gambling product several times in a way that makes it look like a unique brand every time.
-The producer/product owner must be a licence-holder.
+The producer/product owner must be a licence holder.
 There are specific regulations on the use of white label sites.

-Online operators who do not contract directly with players, but only provide services to gambling operators, are not required to hold a licence.
+Online operators that do not contract directly with players, but only provide services to gambling operators, are not required to hold a licence.

 Gambling operators are permitted to use affiliates, which in the Danish gambling market is often seen in relation to advertisement of the gambling operator’s website or games.

-The Danish regulation on consumer protection and marketing and the provision regarding marketing and advertisement in the Gambling Act do also apply for affiliates.
-Therefore, affiliates may be held liable for violations of these regulations.
+The Danish regulation on consumer protection and marketing and the provision regarding marketing and advertisement in the Gambling Act also apply for affiliates.

-As noted, it is possible for gambling operators that hold a Danish gambling licence to get permission to offer white label agreements.
+As noted, it is possible for gambling operators that hold a Danish gambling licence to obtain permission to offer white-label agreements.

 Please note that regardless of the use of white labels, the gambling operator is always responsible for complying with the gambling law and the terms stipulated in the licence.

-The DGA has the legal grounds in the Gambling Act to ask the Bailiff’s Court to ISP block an unlicensed website (see 11.2 Sanctions for an elaboration of this).
+The DGA has the legal grounds in the Gambling Act to ask the Bailiff’s Court to issue an ISP block of an unlicensed website (see 11.2 Sanctions for an elaboration of this).

 The DGA also has the legal grounds to ask the Bailiff’s Court to order payment service providers to block payments to unlicensed operators.

-Such obligations include the obligation for online gambling operators to monitor the players’ consumption of gambling, providing the players with the possibility of “cooling-off periods” and providing access to a state-controlled Register of Voluntarily Excluded Players, as well as having their gambling system set up so that every time a player attempts to log in, the system automatically checks whether the player has registered himself with ROFUS, and if so, the system denies him access to his account.
+Additional operator requirements include the obligation for online gambling operators to monitor the players’ consumption of gambling, providing the players with the possibility of “cooling-off periods” and providing access to a state-controlled Register of Voluntarily Excluded Players (ROFUS), as well as having their gambling system set up so that every time a player attempts to log in, the system automatically checks whether the player has registered themselves with ROFUS, and if this is the case, the system denies them access to their account.

 Gambling management tools include the following.

-The provision of gambling in Denmark is subject to the Anti-Money Laundering Act.
-The AML Act has implemented the EU's AML Directives, most recently the 5th Directive.
+The provision of gambling in Denmark is subject to the AML Act, which has implemented the EU’s AML directives, most recently the Fifth Directive.

-The Danish Financial Supervisory Authority has published a guidance on the Danish AML Act that was updated in 2018.
+The Danish Financial Supervisory Authority has published guidance on the Danish AML Act that was last updated in 2020.

-Danish licence-holders may only receive payments into a gambling account from a payment services provider that provides these services legally in Denmark pursuant to the Danish Payments Act.
+Danish licence holders may only receive payments into a gambling account from a payment services provider that provides these services legally in Denmark pursuant to the Danish Payment Services Act.

-If the service provider does not hold a Danish authorisation, it cannot begin its operation in Denmark before it has obtained a cross-border authorisation, cf the Danish Financial Business Act.
+If the service provider does not hold a Danish authorisation, it cannot begin its operation in Denmark before it has obtained a cross-border authorisation; see the Danish Financial Business Act.

-The authorisation is granted when the Danish Financial Services Authority has received notification from the supervisory authorities in the service provider’s home country.
+The authorisation is granted when the Danish Financial Supervisory Authority has received notification from the supervisory authorities in the service provider’s home country.